StijnVerdenius/KR_Qualitative_Reasoner/README.md

 Arguments:

-- [inputfile] [do_trace], which has to be in json format, defaults to "sink_problem"
+- **[inputfile]**, which has to be in json format, defaults to "sink_problem"
-- [do_trace], which is a boolean wether you want to do a trace for the start and target states specified in their respective jsonfile in the data folder, defaults to False
+- **[do_trace] = 'True' or 'False'**, which is a boolean wether you want to do a trace for the start and target states specified in their respective jsonfile in the data folder, defaults to False

 Note: If you specify [do_trace], then [inputfile] has to be specified too.
 Reversed is okay however.